Doing Time for Patsy Cline

 Doing Time for Patsy Cline is a 1997 Australian film starring Miranda Otto, Richard Roxburgh, and Matt Day, and directed by Chris Kennedy.

 Plot

 Following a passion for country music, Ralph leaves his father's sheep farm in a remote Australian town, armed with a guitar and a plane ticket to Nashville, Tennessee.
 He hopes to hitchhike to Sydney Airport where his take-off into a successful country/western singing career will hopefully begin.

 However, fate and his naivety find him hitchhiking with a psychotic drug thief named Boyd, and Boyd's mesmerising girlfriend, Patsy.
 The plot then splits into a series of parallels, flash forwards and flashbacks.
 One depicts Ralph's imprisonment after being framed for drug trafficking.
 The other follows the dramatic ascent of his career to hype status and the pairing between the dynamic Patsy and himself.
 Both paths eventually lead him home, with Ralph consequently being more mature and adjusted, and with a bag full of experiences.
-At the end of the film, it is stated that Patsy dies in a plane crash.